-This Video Of Prince Harry Fixing Meghan Markle's Hair Is Too Sweet
+This Video Of Prince Harry Fixing Meghan Markle's Hair For A Photo Is Too Sweet

 If there's one thing I've learned about marriage from watching Meghan Markle and Prince Harry, it's that you should marry a guy who knows his way around a ponytail.
 No, really.
 See, the Duke and Duchess of Sussex arrived in South Africa on Sept.
 22 for their royal tour, and Prince Harry's very first order of business seemed to be attending to his wife's tresses just before a photo opp.
 Have you seen the video of Prince Harry fixing Meghan Markle's hair?
 It's incredibly adorable, you guys.
 I mean, not only did Meghan marry a prince, but it turns out, he's also a one-person glam squad!